CLIUtils/CLI11/book/chapters/options.md

 How an option and its arguments are parsed depends on a set of controls that are part of the option structure.
 In most circumstances these controls are set automatically based on the type or function used to create the option and the type the arguments are parsed into.
 The variables define the size of the underlying type (essentially how many strings make up the type), the expected size (how many groups are expected) and a flag indicating if multiple groups are allowed with a single option.
 And these interact with the `multi_option_policy` when it comes time to parse.

-### examples
+### Examples

-How options manage this is best illustrated through some examples
+How options manage this is best illustrated through some examples.

 ```cpp
 std::string val;
 app.add_option("--opt",val,"description");
 ```

 creates an option that assigns a value to a `std::string`  When this option is constructed it sets a type_size min and max of 1.
 Meaning that the assignment uses a single string.
 The Expected size is also set to 1 by default, and `allow_extra_args` is set to false. meaning that each time this option is called 1 argument is expected.
 This would also be the case if val were a `double`, `int` or any other single argument types.

 now for example

 ```cpp
 std::pair<int, std::string> val;
 app.add_option("--opt",val,"description");